SteelSeries/gamesense-sdk/doc/api/json-handlers-color.md

 }
 ```

-## Full individual key control via bitmap mode ##

-The `bitmap` visualization mode is a special case that can be used to individually control an entire keyboard's lighting each update.
-To use this mode, your event data must include a context frame data key named `bitmap`.
-This key's value must be a 132-length array of colors, each of which should be a 3-length array specifying R, G, and B values.
-This array is interpreted as a 22x6 grid that is automatically mapped to the nearest appropriate keys on the user's keyboard.
-Any parts of the array that do not map to a key on the user's keyboard are ignored.

-This mode is only usable with per-key illuminated keyboards (type `rgb-per-key-zones`).

-When using this lighting mode, the `color` key in the handler is ignored and can be omitted.

-For details on sending context data with events, see [Event context data](/doc/api/sending-game-events.md#event-context-data).

 ## Examples ##

 Use the row of 12 function keys on a per-key keyboard to display a percentage bar graph, selecting the color from a gradient (red at 0, green at 100).
 Flash at 5 Hz when the value is between 11% and 20%, inclusive, and at 10Hz when it is at or below 10%: